 architecture with ports named

-Wheel interface to the ports on the connection.
-Select the
+Wheel data interface to the ports on the

-MotionData port name on the component and a dot and a
+MotionData port name on the component.
+A dot and a

-list of signal

-interface elements will appear.
-Select the source element
+list of data elements appear.
+From the list, select the source element

 MaxSpeed destination element to the